wnmurphy/wnmurphy.github.io/_posts/2024-02-26-generative-ai-chatbot-best-practices.md

 Chatbot: Of course, here's a recipe without lettuce... $TACO_RECIPE_MINUS_LETTUCE
 ```

-## Increase temperature to increase compliance with instructions
+## Increase temperature to improve compliance with instructions

 Paradoxically, I've found that compliance with a list of instructions *increases* when temperature increases.

-It's as if your model parameters can paint the model into a corner sometimes, where it doesn't have enough available options to generate output that follows your instructions.
+It's as if your model parameters can sometimes paint the model into a corner, where it doesn't have enough available options to generate output that follows your instructions.

 If your model isn't behaving, try bumping up the temperature.
+Give it a wider lane, and then trust it to generally stay in the middle.

 ## Suppress outbound links with prompt instructions + a route that handles requests for them

 One of our product requirements was that the chatbot not serve any outbound links.
 Not only are these prone to hallucination, but we also have controls on which sources are approved for medical/health information for our users.

-Outside of constitutional AI (placing a final call to evaluatee whether any constitutional principles have been violated, then revising the output), the next best way to handle this is to add a route to detect requests for links and resources, and handle these with something like `I'm not able to send links, but a web search should help you find what you need`, etc. Then, add a clause to prompts for your other routes like `...without sending outbound links or URLs`.
+Outside of constitutional AI (placing a final call to evaluate whether any constitutional principles have been violated, then revising the output), the next best way to handle this is to add a route to detect requests for links and resources, and handle these with something like `I'm not able to send links, but a web search should help you find what you need`, etc. Then, add a clause to prompts for your other routes like `...without sending outbound links or URLs`.

 ## Use the prompt to get multi-language  support/localization for free

 We track our user's preferred language.
 Since LLMs are associative by nature, they are also (un)surprisingly good at translation.

 I found that adding a line `Respond in the user's preferred language, or English if not set` effectively gets you localization for free.

 Is it perfect?
 Maybe not, but I'll leave that to the translators to assess.
+It's pretty good considering that it costs nearly no additional work.

 ## Validate unsupported characters as soon as you get the user's message